provenance-io/provenance/x/msgfees/spec/04_messages.md

 ## Msg/GenesisState

-GenesisState contains a set of msg based fees, exported and later imported from/to the store.
+GenesisState contains a set of msg fees, exported and later imported from/to the store.
 [genesis.proto](../../../proto/provenance/msgfees/v1/genesis.proto?plain=1)